 (A) the use of telephone facsimile machines or other electronic devices to send unsolicited advertisements;

-(B) the use of robocalls automatic telephone dialing systems; or
+(B) the use of robocalls ; or

-(C) the use of artificial or prerecorded voice messages; or

-(C)(D) the making of telephone solicitations.
+(C) the making of telephone solicitations.

 (2) State use of databases

 If, pursuant to subsection (c)(3), the Commission requires the establishment of a single national database of telephone numbers of subscribers who object to receiving telephone solicitations, a State or local authority may not, in its regulation of telephone solicitations, require the use of any database, list, or listing system that does not include the part of such single national database that relates to such State.